Frequently asked questions

 Voucher affordability in St. Louis by zip code:

 Use the Address Search Tool to look up which tier a property is in and if it qualifies for the Mobility Connection program.
-The search tool will also provide the user with an estimated rent range in that area.
-The numbers provide an estimated range of rents a Housing Choice Voucher family with no income can afford.
+The search tool will also provide the user with the estimated rental price limit for that neighborhood.
+The numbers provide an estimated rental price a Housing Choice Voucher family with no income can afford.

 There are two important factors to keep in mind.
 First, families with income may choose to look above the established range because they can pay a larger portion of the rent.
 Second, although the rent range helps families figure out how much they can afford based on the location, the rent agreed upon between the Housing Authority and the property owner must be based on the fair market rate.
 The Housing Authority will look at comparable units in the area (based on amenities, size, and type of unit) to make sure that the rental amount the property owner requests is a fair price based on the market.